linuxus/conveyor-belt-deeplens/README.md

 - Control a virtual conveyor belt's stepper motor.
 - Publish telemetry data.

-There will be a physical version of this lab running on a 3D conveyor-belt to showcase the interaction between the DeepLens camera, the conveyor-belt device, and IoT Cloud.
+There will be a physical version of this lab running on a 3D conveyor belt to showcase the interaction between the DeepLens camera, the conveyor belt device, and IoT Cloud.

 ## Learning Objectives of the lab
 In this lab you'll learn how to: